joanperelopez/HF-Noise-Canceller/README.md

 ### Errors found
-1. Q2 and Q6 has the E and the B interchanged.
+1. Q2 and Q6 hve the E and the B footprints interchanged.
+2. The diodes 1N4148 have the footprint to small.